Captainmango/choose-my-snooze/README.md

 Ideally, I'd like to add in:
 - SMTP server for sending mail
 - A front end to drive the API
+- Prometheus instance for metrics
+- Redis for caching stuff (not sure what needs caching yet)

 The idea is to build deployment pipelines and upload docker images to a container registry (AWS ECR) and use these in deployment builds to whatever infrastructure I want to use (not wholly settled yet, but will likely be AWS EC2 instances)